Meet the Clerk

 Clerk Timmann attended the University of Georgia, Indian River State College, and The Florida State University, earning B.A. and A.A. degrees, as well as Certificates in Public Administration and Records Management.

 Clerk Timmann is the proud mother of two adult children who were born in Stuart (with late husband, Robert Timmann, a long-time law enforcement officer and instructor).
-Her daughter, Shannon Timmann, is a member of the Florida Bar and the District of Columbia Bar currently practicing in Alexandria, Virginia; her son, Morgan Timmann, operates a small business in Stuart.
+Her daughter, Shannon Timmann, is a member of the Florida Bar and the District of Columbia Bar currently practicing in Alexandria, Virginia; her son, Morgan Timmann, is a university student majoring in Economics and Business Administration.

 Honors & Awards as Clerk & Comptroller

-- Represent the statewide Clerks of Court as a member of the Criminal and Juvenile Justice Information Systems Council, appointed in 2014; Chair, 2017 to present.
+- Represent the statewide Clerks of Court as a member of the Criminal and Juvenile Justice Information Systems Council, appointed in 2014; served as Chair, 2017 to 2022

 - Best Places to Work Award, Career Source Florida, 2016